CrisDoesCG/PBR-Express/README.md

 <details>
 <summary><strong> Unknown texture handling </strong></summary>
 <br>
+The script currently supports albedo(diffuse), ao, height(displacement), normal, roughness, metallic and alpha(opacity) maps.
 If the script does not recognize a certain type of texture, it will ask the user if the texture should be loaded into the material anyway or be forgotten.
 <br><br>
 </details>